opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     + Type hinting in functions and filters, easier to debug
     + Logging
     + Friendly exceptions - help front-end devs by returning meaningful, readbale errors
-    + Web Debug Toolbar and Profiler
+    + Web Debug Toolbar and Profiler, provide training for toolbar and profilers
-    + Twig-friendly development environment
+    + Twig-friendly development environment - Twig support in IDEs and text editors

+SPAs are sometimes teh right solution.
+Why do they want to use it, can the same benefits be met with Twig?

+3 most important points:

+- Profile, identidy, optimise, monitor
+- Loosely couple templates to your app code
+- Help your front ends

 ## BDD Your Symfony Application (Kamil Kokot)